 ASLR is expanded as Address Space Layout Randomisation, the feature made a debut with Windows Vista and is designed to prevent code-reuse attacks.
 The attacks are prevented by loading executable modules at non-predictable addresses thus mitigating attacks that usually depend on code placed at predictable locations.
 ASLR is fine-tuned to combat exploit techniques like Return-oriented programming which rely on code that is generally loaded into a predictable location.
 That apart one of the major downsides of the ASLR is that it needs to be linked with /DYNAMICBASE flag.

 The ASLR offered protection to the application, but it didn’t cover the system-wide mitigations.
 In fact, it is for this reason that Microsoft EMET was released.
 EMET (now deprecated) ensured that it covered both system-wide and application-specific mitigations.
-The EMET ended up as the face of system-wide mitigations by offering a front-end for the users.
-However, starting from the Windows 10 Fall Creators update the EMET features have been replaced with Windows Defender Exploit Guard.
+The EMET ultimately became the face of system-wide mitigations by providing a front-end for users.
+However, starting from the Windows 10 Fall Creators update, the EMET features have been replaced with Windows Defender Exploit Guard.

 The ASLR can be enabled compulsorily for both EMET, and Windows Defender Exploit Guard for codes that are not linked to /DYNAMICBASE flag and this can be implemented either on a per-application basis or a system-wide base.
-What this means is that Windows will automatically relocate code to a temporary relocation table and thus the new location of the code will be different for every reboots.
-Starting from Windows 8, the design changes mandated that the system-wide ASLR should have system-wide bottom-up ASLR enabled in order to supply entropy to the mandatory ASLR.
+What this means is that Windows will automatically relocate code to a temporary relocation table and thus the new location of the code will be different for every reboot.
+Starting with Windows 8, the design changes mandated that the system-wide ASLR should have system-wide bottom-up ASLR enabled to supply entropy to the mandatory ASLR.

-ASLR is always more effective when the entropy is more.
-In much simpler terms increase in entropy increases the number of search space that needs to be explored by the attacker.
+ASLR is always more effective when the entropy is higher.
+In simpler terms, an increase in entropy expands the search space that the attacker must explore.
 However, both EMET (now deprecated) and Windows Defender Exploit Guard enable system-wide ASLR without enabling system-wide bottom-up ASLR.
-When this happens, the programs without /DYNMICBASE will get relocated without entropy.
+When this happens, programs without /DYNAMICBASE will be relocated without entropy.
 As we explained earlier, the absence of entropy would make it relatively easier for attackers since the program will reboot the same address every time.

-They have specifically detailed the workarounds that will help in achieving the desired level of security.
-There are two workarounds for those who would like to enable mandatory ASLR and bottom-up randomization for processes whose EXE did not opt-in to ASLR.
+There are other two workarounds for those who would like to enable mandatory ASLR and bottom-up randomization for processes whose EXE did not opt-in to ASLR.

 1] Save the following into optin.reg and import it to enable mandatory ASLR and bottom-up randomization system-wide.